jeromecho/shopping-cart/README.md

 # In Trading - An eCommerce Website For In People

-A responsive eCommerce sit for phone, iPad, desktop.
+A responsive eCommerce sit for phone, iPad, MBP.

 ## Comment